borkabrak/clock/README.md

 * Raphael.js

 // Here's a string to use to play with git.
 Cogito ergo sum.
+I misspelled
+// that other string.
+I should have called it 'Homo sum'.